atolab/zenoh-web/content/docs/migration_1.0/Kotlin.md

 - you call `undeclare()` or `close()` to the declaration
 - the session is closed, then all the associated declarations are automatically undeclared.

-## KeyExpr rework
+## Key Expression rework

 KeyExpr instances are not bound to a native key expression anymore, unless they are declared from a session.
-In any case, it's safe to drop the reference to the key expression instance, but the memory management associated to a key expression will differ: if it's not been declared from a session, then the garbage collector simply claims back the memory.
-If it was declared, then the session keeps track of it and frees the native memory upon closing the session.
+It is safe to drop the reference to the key expression instance, but the memory management associated to a key expression will differ:
+- If the KeyExpr was not declared from a session, then the garbage collector simply claims back the memory.
+- If it was declared from a session, then the session keeps track of it and frees the native memory upon closing the session.

 What's the difference between declaring or not a key expression?
 Declaring a key expression allows better performance, since the session is informed we intend to use a key expression repeatedly.
 We also associate a native key expression to a Kotlin key expression instance, avoiding copies.

 ## Config loading